New York Mets’ Star Yoenis Cespedes Announces He Wants To Finish His Career With The Oakland Athletics

-Friday the Oakland Athletics and New York Mets began a three-game series at Citi Field in New York.
+On Friday, the Oakland Athletics and New York Mets began a three-game series at Citi Field in New York.

-Prior to the game, Yoenis Cespedes told the San Francisco Chronicle’s Susan Slusser that he’d like to finish his career as a member of the Oakland Athletics.
+Prior to the game, Yoenis Cespedes told the San Francisco Chronicle that he’d like to finish his career as a member of the Oakland Athletics.

 It was an innocent enough comment, at least at first.
 The A’s did give the Cuban slugger his chance at playing in the majors when he signed with them as an international free agent in 2012.

-In his first two seasons with the Athletics, there was no minor league time for the already experienced Cespedes who made his big league debut on March 28, 2012.
-Cespedes hit.265/.324/.472 with a.796 on-base plus slugging percentage and 66 total home runs during his time with the Athletics.
+In his first two seasons with the Athletics, there was no minor league time for the already-experienced Cespedes, who made his big league debut on March 28, 2012.
+Cespedes hit .265/.324/.472 with a .796 on-base plus slugging percentage and 66 total home runs during his time with the Athletics.

-He also proved on multiple occasions that he has one of the strongest arms in the major leagues.
+He also proved, on multiple occasions, that he has one of the strongest arms in the major leagues.
 The left fielder made some incredible plays for the A’s from his position.
-That said, he isn’t always the best fielder but it never really mattered, not with that arm.
+That said, he isn’t always the best fielder, but it never really mattered, not with that arm.

-After making the All-Star team for the first time in July 2014, the Oakland Athletics were in first place in the American League West.
-In fact they had the best record in the major leagues by a number of games and were a favorite to win the American League Championship and play in the World Series.
+After making the All-Star team for the first time in July, 2014, the Oakland Athletics were in first place in the American League West.
+In fact, they had the best record in the majors by a number of games and were a favorite to win the American League Championship and play in the World Series.

 Still – one of the most amazing throws I've ever seen.@ynscspds #Athletics pic.twitter.com/FZWNJ6UL1a